Oxytocin (song): Live performances

 A live performance of the track is included in the concert film entitled Happier Than Ever: A Love Letter to Los Angeles, and it was shared on August 31, 2021, three days ahead of the film's release.
 The performance starts off with an animated sequence, where Eilish's character rides a Porsche, while the in-real-life gig took place at the Hollywood Bowl.
 During the performance, the singer was surrounded by red lights and accompanied by Finneas on keyboards and a drummer.
 After screaming the chorus line, Eilish is seen jumping around.
 The performance received critical acclaim.
 It was called "great" by Derrick Rossignol of Uproxx, while Ahlgrim said it is "clear standout" and "pulsing".
 Writing for Billboard, Gil Kaufman dubbed it as "intense", while Sydney Urbanek praised how the performance was directed.
 Spin's Marisa Whitaker said that the singer "radiates modern gothic vibes, dancing and singing amidst flashing strobe lights", whereas Cnet's Abrar Al-Heeti saw it as a "standout performance" with "flashing red lights and blissful chaos".

 Eilish debuted "Oxytocin" live during her five-song set on 2021 iHeartRadio Music Festival on September 19.
 One day later, she included that song on her set of 2021 Life Is Beautiful Music & Art Festival.
 Eilish embarked on a 2022–2023 world tour in support of Happier Than Ever, where "Oxytocin" was included in its setlist.
 This rendition interpolated a snippet of the singer's 2017 single "Copycat".
 The artist asks fans to jump "as low as possible" during the performance of this song.
 Spanos dubbed this rendition as "slithering".
+"Oxytocin" was retained in her subsequent tour promoting 2024's Hit Me Hard and Soft.